domagojk/devadvice-blog/content/blog/blog/serverless-event-sourcing-in-aws-(lambda-dynamodb-sqs)/index.md

 After an event is stored in a database, that information must be propagated to event handlers, which are used in two ways:

-- as **projections — **for updating additional databases or services like “getStream”
+- as **projections** - for updating additional databases or services like “getStream”
 - as **process managers** (or “sagas”) — for side effects like sending emails or completing payments via 3rd party services

 In both cases, it’s preferable to send events in a fault tolerable and reliable way in the same order in which they are stored.